SEAMOR-Marine/docs/docs/Serial_Gripper_API.md

 ### 2.3 Timeout

 Any controllable action (eg. gripper rotation) will be maintained for a maximum of 1 second after successful message receipt.
-After timeout expiry the device will stop actions until the next valid command is recieved.
+After timeout expiry the device will stop actions until the next valid command is received.

 ## 3. Message Types